-Mosquito control is one thing that a lot of people think about once summer comes around, because mosquitoes is something we rather get rid of than tolerate.
-But adult mosquitoes aren’t your only concern when it comes to battling these annoying insects.
-Additionally to regular adult mosquito control, you really should also think about larvae control, because it will ensure that you get rid of not only those mosquitoes, that are bothering you now, but also those, that will soon mature into adult mosquitoes and will bother you after a little while.
+Mosquito control is one thing that a lot of people think about once summer comes around.
+Mosquitoes are one thing that we’d rather get rid of than tolerate.
+But adult mosquitoes aren’t your only enemy when it comes to battling these annoying insects.

-However, if you cannot drain all water, for example if you have a pond or a fountain in your backyard, there is another way, how to get rid of the mosquito larvae.
-And this way is to use mosquito dunks in the water that you cannot get rid of.
-Mosquito dunks are made from special materials that dissolves in water and releases larvicide (larvacide) – a solution that is specially made to kill mosquito larva.
-One mosquito dunk will kill larvae in about 100 square feet area and will leave the water larvae free and its surrounding are mosquito free.
-Mosquito dunks are made with special bacterium that mosquito larvae like to eat, efficiently killing them.
-But, because these dunks are biological, they aren’t harmful to humans or animals and even after you have put in mosquito dunks you can still swim in that water and your pets can still drink it.
-So combat your mosquitoes by taking care of the larvae, too.
+Mosquito dunks are made from special materials that dissolve in water.
+They release larvicide (larvacide) – a solution that is specially made to kill mosquito larvae.
+One mosquito dunk will kill larvae in an area of about 100 sq. ft.
+(9.3 sq. m), leaving you with larva-free water and a mosquito-free yard.
+Mosquito dunks are made with special bacteria that mosquito larvae like to eat, which efficiently kills them.
+Because these dunks are biological, they aren’t harmful to humans or animals.
+Even after installing mosquito dunks, you can still swim in that water and your pets can still drink it.

 So, combat your mosquito problem by eliminating their larvae, too.